The Texas Board of Nursing and the Commission on the Collegiate Nursing Education accredit the Bachelor of Science nursing program.

 - Once accepted to TWU, use Pioneer Portal to verify the accuracy of your TWU transcript to insure correct posting of all transfer courses via.
 Click on "My Info" on the left side and then click on "Transcript".
 Please allow 1-2 weeks for student records processing and posting of your grades.
-If your TWU transcript does not contain all course information from your submitted official transcript(s), call Student Records at 940-898-3076.
+If your TWU transcript does not contain all course information from your submitted official transcript(s), call Office of Admissions Processing at 940-898-3076.

 - Second degree students wishing to use course work from previous BS/BA degree must have approval from the CON prior to application deadline.
 First degree courses are not evaluated by student records.
 Contact a nursing admissions coordinator for information.